Swansea West services

 Like many M4 services, Swansea's low footfall is reflected in its lack of refurbishment.
 There is a McDonald's and Forestry Commission site which aren't part of the main services but are located down the same road.

-Catering: Burger King, Costa, Greggs, Costa Express Shops: WHSmith Main Amenities: Children's Play Area, Ecotricity Electric Vehicle Charging Point, Full Hou$e, Showers Motel: Travelodge Forecourt: BP, Shop, Costa Express, Air1 AdBlue
+Catering: Burger King, Costa, Greggs, Costa Express Shops: WHSmith Main Amenities: Electric Vehicle Charging Point (Ecotricity), Full Hou$e, Showers Motel: Travelodge Forecourt: BP, Shop, Costa Express, Air1 AdBlue

 First two hours free for all vehicles, after which cars must pay £15 and HGVs, caravans and motorhomes £23.
 HGVs can pay £25 to include a £10 food voucher.

 Prices are paid using PayByPhone - more details.
 The location code is 2465.

 The fees are strictly enforced by CP Plus.

 M O T O